AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-bootstrap.md

     This proxy configuration does two main things:

-    1. Proxies-specific requests made to the SPA, `http://localhost:3000` to AEM `http://localhost:4502`
+    1. Proxies specific requests made to the SPA (`http://localhost:3000`) to AEM `http://localhost:4502`
         + It only proxies requests whose paths match patterns that indicate they should be served by AEM, as defined in `toAEM(path, req)`.
         + It rewrites SPA paths to their counterpart AEM pages, as defined in `pathRewriteToAEM(path, req)`
     1. It adds CORS headers to all requests to allow access to AEM content, as defined by `res.header("Access-Control-Allow-Origin", REACT_APP_HOST_URI);`
         + If this is not added, CORS errors occur when loading AEM content in the SPA.

 1. Open the file `src/setupProxy.js`
 1. Review the line pointing to the `setupProxy.spa-editor.auth.basic` proxy configuration file:

     ```
     ...